LIGHT

 In this tutorial, we are going to walk through the dockerized light-proxy in light-docker.
 There are two docker-compose files and separate config files for Swagger 2.0 and OpenAPI 3.0 specification.

-We are going to use OpenAPI 3.0 compose file and the Swagger 2.0 is very similar with only config file difference.
+We are going to use OpenAPI 3.0 compose file, and Swagger 2.0 is very similar to the OpenAPI 3.0 one with only config file difference.

 Start backend services